etxzay/gameoflife/README.md

 ## Usage

 Create simple csv file which contains coordinates.
 First row consider to contain field size (width, height).
 Each row after first consider to contain coordinates (x,y) of one live cell.
+Coordinates begins from 0 value, for example top left corner cell has x = 0, y = 0.
 Application produces console output for the each step.
 Pause between steps is about 2 seconds.

 'X' - stands for live cell